buffeinstein/PageRank-Explanation-And-Implementation/README.md

 > **NOTE:**
 > It will take about 10 seconds to load and parse the data files.
 > All the other computation happens essentially instantly.

-If you were to comment out the "WebGraph.power_method" function, then the outputted webpages would be returned in an arbitrary order.
-The following code uses the *Deeper Inside Pagerank* equation 5.1 to calculate which sites are the most important (i.e. have the highest pagerank results) and are returned first.

 ## Task 0: Setting-Up `P`, Line-By-Line explanation!